 One-Sheets and PDFs

-The ISAASE Be Inspired Project
+The Be Inspired Project

-The ISAASE “Be Inspired” Project (#ISAASEinspired) is aimed at featuring profiles of diverse South Asian American role models, and their stories of success, in order to inspire the next generation of young South Asian Americans.
-Click here to learn more.
+The ISAASE “Be Inspired” Project features profiles and interviews of diverse South Asian American role models, and their stories of success.